gardenbed/actions/go-lint/README.md

 # Go Lint Action

-This action runs static code analysis for Go codes for errors, warnings, and linting issues.
+This action runs static code analysis for Go codes for errors, warnings, and styling issues.
 This action uses [GolangCI-Lint](https://github.com/golangci/golangci-lint).

 Default arguments for running `golangci-lint` command are `run --new --deadline=2m`.